ioi-germany/cms/docs/Configuring a contest.rst

 Each of these fields can be left unset to prevent the corresponding limitation from being enforced.

+Instead of unsetting them manually, you can also set ``restricted_time`` this lifts the min interval restriction.
+If the field is empty the restrictions are never lifted, if it is zero they are never active.
+If the field is positive the restrictions are lifted, that much time after the constests starts and if it is negative they are lifted that much time before/after the contests ends.`

 Feedback to contestants
 =======================